awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 + A Java IDE.
 (The IntelliJ IDE is used for this tutorial.)
 + Java 1.8 JDK.
 + Maven 3.6 or later.
++ Set up your development environment.
+For more information, see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-basics.html).

 ### Create an Amazon DynamoDB table

-Create an Amazon DynamoDB table named Students.
+Create an Amazon DynamoDB table named **Students**.
 Make sure that this table has these columns:

 + **id** - The partition key that identifies the student.
 + **date** - A date value that specifies the date when the student was absent.